siongui/go-graphql-postgresql-todo-example/README.rst

 PostgreSQL
 ++++++++++

+Install Docker_ and `Docker Compose`_

 .. code-block:: bash

   $ cd /path/to/this/repo/
   $ docker-compose up

-psql to connect to the database:
+psql_ to connect to the database:

 .. code-block:: bash

-  # default password: changeme. can be changed in docker-compose.yml
+  # Default password: changeme.
+Can be changed in docker-compose.yml
   $ psql -h localhost -p 5432 -U postgres -d todo_db Password for user postgres: psql (12.9 (Ubuntu 12.9-0ubuntu0.20.04.1), server 14.1)